caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 ## Rules and conventions

+### Documentation Standards
+- **All markdown files must be placed in the `.github/instructions/` folder** to maintain organized documentation structure
+- New documentation should follow the existing naming convention (lowercase with hyphens)
+- Update the main README.md index when adding new documentation files
+- Reference documentation files using relative paths from the instructions folder

+### Code Standards
 - Never use Console.WriteLine, Debug.WriteLine, or similar methods for logging.
 Use the built-in logging framework provided by ASP.NET Core.
 - Always use dependency injection for services and repositories.
 - Follow the SOLID principles for object-oriented design.